'Difficult to say' if NW200 will take place in May

 Whyte said it was "difficult to say" whether the race will take place in May and added the logistical challenges of setting up the event meant a decision would have to be made imminently.

-"We have been working behind the scenes over the last number of days, once we got the information through from the governing body on Thursday.
+"We have been working behind the scenes over the last number of days, once we got the information through from the governing body on Thursday," he said.

 "It's hopefully going to work out.
 Our problem is that we are sitting in February.
-The North West 200 is in May and there is a massive amount of work to do," he said.
+The North West 200 is in May and there is a massive amount of work to do.

 "We need to be looking at it and saying, 'folks, we need answers within the next couple of weeks'.
 If we don't then we are going to run into serious problems.

 "There is a massive amount of work involved in it.
-It's just 24/7 and there it detail, detail, detail in everything you go to do.
+It's just 24/7 and there is detail, detail, detail in everything you go to do.

 "There has been a massive amount of work going on behind the scenes and there is still a massive amount of work to do.